At ACT Pathology, we recognise our clients have different needs.

 Our liaison officers are happy to visit doctors and receptionists at their surgeries to provide service updates and to discuss a range of issues including:

 Customer Service Manager

 Ph: (02) 6244 2932

 Mob: 0418 409 480

 ACT Pathology is a public laboratory that provides services to both public and private patients.

 Under our "No-Gap" Billing Policy, we bill through Medicare, Veterans Affairs and the private health insurance funds so that patients do not have to pay a gap for their pathology testing.

 We require a patient's Medicare number and signature in the assignment box on the request form to bulk-bill eligible outpatient services.
-Patients who do not complete the assignment box will be issued an account that must be presented to Medicare to receive a full refund.
+Patients who do not complete the assignment box will be issued an invoice that can be presented to Medicare to receive a refund.

 Private Inpatients and Day Stay Patients